shirleyswirley/ENSO_Tropical_Pacific_Oxygen/README.md

 # ENSO_Tropical_Pacific_Oxygen

 The code in this repository reproduces figures and tables in the following paper:
 <br>Leung, S., Thompson, L., McPhaden, M. J., & Mislan, K. A. S. (2019).
-ENSO drives near-surface oxygen and vertical habitat variability in the tropical Pacific.
-Environmental Research Letters.
+ENSO drives near-surface oxygen and vertical habitat variability in the tropical Pacific. <i>Environmental Research Letters.</i>

-Please cite the above paper if you use this code.
+Please cite the above paper and the code itself (see here: https://doi.org/10.5281/zenodo.2648131) if you use any of it.

 This code was written using MATLAB 9.0.0.341360 (R2016a).